rectech-holdings/umbrella-corp-boilerplate/shared/rn-typed-router/readme.md

         );
       },
     },
+    //The MAIN route
     MAIN: {
+      //The MAIN route is also a leaf route
       type: "leaf",
       params: {
+        //Anytime the MAIN route is navigated to there MUST be a someParam parameter defined that is a number
         someParam: ParamTypes.number(),
       },
       Component: () => {
+        //Call the useParams method to get the param, and ensure you specify which router path you expect
-        const { someParam } = useParams(PATHS.MAIN);
+        //this component to be rendered under.
+In this case the MAIN route const { someParam } = useParams(PATHS.MAIN);
         return (
           <View style={{ flex: 1 }}>